itsmworkbench/knowledgearticles/modules/summarise/README.md

 Using the information in `summarise.yaml` it will:

 * Read the documents in the `pdfs` directory
-* Using [Apache Tika](https://tika.apache.org/) it will extract the text from the documents
+* Using [Apache Tika](https://tika.apache.org/) it will extract the text from the documents into html
     * Note that since it is using apache tika it should handle many different types of documents.
 We use it with pdfs
-* Todo currently we mess this up a bit... we turn the json => html => text... but we need to merge the steps to handle multiple pages
-* The html is turned into plain text
+* The html is turned into plain text using the cheerio library
 * The text is summarised using generative ai
 * The summaries are written to the `summaries` directory